 - carry out rigorous checks during the recruitment process where application forms are carefully scrutinised and any education or employment gaps are queried references and all necessary DBS checks are undertaken as a matter of course and we keep an up to date single central record on all of our employees.
 The Headteacher, Deputy Headteacher and some members of the Governing Body are trained in ‘Safer Recruitment’.

 - have an effective induction process, which includes safeguard training, for our volunteers.
 Please see the volunteer’s page for more details.
 Volunteers and visitors are not be left unsupervised with any children at any time unless they are regular volunteers who have completed a DBS check.

-- have a safeguarding governor, Ruth Wright, who monitors the rigour and effectiveness of our safeguarding policies and procedures termly.
+- have a safeguarding governor, Barbara Clifford, who monitors the rigour and effectiveness of our safeguarding policies and procedures termly.

 - have safe computer access, with secure filtering and we train children and staff in e-safety.